Willow (arcade game): Gameplay

-Willow is a side scrolling platform and run and gun video game.
+Willow is a side scrolling platform and run and gun game.
 The game follows the film's plot: The evil witch queen Bavmorda is after the holy baby of the lands, Elora Danan, intent on destroying her.
 A young peaceful wizard called Willow Ufgood was selected to protect Elora.
 Later on, a brave warrior named Madmartigan joins Willow to fight the enemy rival General Kael.
 Bavmorda is the final antagonist that they face off against.
-The arcade version of the game belongs to the platform genre.
-It has six stages, some where Willow plays his part, others where Madmartigan plays his and one of the stages where either character is selectable.
+The arcade version belongs to the platform genre.
+It has six stages, some where Willow plays his part, others where Madmartigan plays his and one where either character is selectable.
 Madmartigan is a melee character who can fight only at close quarters, while Willow has a projectile attack.

 The stages consist of Crossroad, Cherlindrea's Forest, Fin Raziel's Island, Sorsha's Camp, Tir Asleen Castle, and Nockmaar Castle.
 Each stage must be completed within a certain amount of time.
-Defeated enemies drop coins which the player can collect to buy things at shops.
+Defeated enemies drop coins which the player can collect to purchase items at shops.
 Depending on whether the player is playing as Willow or Madmartigan, either magic blasts or sword swipes are the attacks.
 Madmartigan's attack has less range than Willow's, but can destroy enemy projectiles.
 Both can purchase attack upgrades at shops.
 Madmartigan's upgrades give him greater power and range, while Willow's upgrades are far more versatile.
-With each upgrade, his regular blasts become more powerful, the actual upgrades being utilized by holding down the attack button and releasing it when the meter at the screen's bottom reaches a certain point.
+With each upgrade, his regular blasts become more powerful, the actual upgrades being utilized by holding down the attack button and releasing it when the meter at the bottom reaches a certain point.
 The following are his magical upgrades: